-The rules for dividend distribution are as follows:

-- Dividends are only to be paid based on profits or free reserves, and provided the company's net worth is not lower than the paid-up share capital. - Unless otherwise stated in the bylaws or agreed on by the General Shareholders Meeting, all shares of the corporation (even if not fully paid-in) have the same right to dividends, regardless of when they were issued or paid. - Distribution of dividends in advance is valid, except for corporations that have an explicit legal prohibition.
+The rules for dividend distribution are as follows: - Dividends are only to be paid based on profits or free reserves and provided the company's net worth is not lower than the paid-up share capital. - Unless otherwise stated in the bylaws or agreed on by the General Shareholders Meeting, all shares of the corporation (even if not fully paid-in) have the same right to dividends, regardless of when they were issued or paid. - Distribution of dividends in advance is valid, except for corporations that have an explicit legal prohibition.
+Annual audits Annual audits by independent public accountants are mandatory in the following circumstances: - For banks, insurance companies and, in general, entities listed on the Lima Stock Exchange Market. - When established in the company's bylaws. - When specifically requested by shareholders representing not less than 10 percent of the company's subscribed shares with voting rights. - In a closed corporation, when it is requested by shareholders representing at least 50 percent of subscribed shares with voting rights. - · When the company qualifies as an open corporation.

-Annual audits

-Annual audits by independent public accountants are mandatory in the following circumstances:

-- For banks, insurance companies and, in general, entities listed on the Lima Stock Exchange Market. - When established in the company's bylaws. - When specifically requested by shareholders representing not less than 10 percent of the company's subscribed shares with voting rights. - In a closed corporation, when it is requested by shareholders representing at least 50 percent of subscribed shares with voting rights. - When the company qualifies as an open corporation.
+Foreign investment considerations

+Corporate considerations

+Labor legislation

+Foreign trade Tax system Mining chapter

+ESG (Environmental, Social and Governance) PwC's global Network and services

+Merger Control

+Business concentration operations may be subject to merger control regulation if carried out by companies (i) of a certain size, and (ii) of a certain level of sales.
+If merger control regulation applies to a transaction, such transaction needs first to be authorized by the Peruvian Administration.

+Local regulation considers "Business Concentration Operations" activities such as (i) mergers of two independent parties (e.g. not from the same corporate group); (ii) direct or indirect acquisitions by one or more economic agents of rights that allow the control of another; (iii) the incorporation by two or more independent economic agents of a company, joint venture or other, that allow the joint control over one or many economic agents; and (iv) the direct or indirect acquisition of production assets of one or more economic agents.

 Dissolution and liquidation of a company

 In the event of the dissolution of the company, the resolution must be approved by the General Shareholders Meeting and published three consecutive times in the Peruvian Official Gazette El Peruano, as well as a second daily newspaper.
 The registration of the resolution at the Peruvian Public Registry must be carried out within ten days following the last publication.
 A liquidator must be appointed in the resolution.

-Once the resolution has been registered in the Public Registry, a company will enter into a liquidation process.
+Once the resolution has been registered in the Public Registry, a company will enter a liquidation process.
 During this process, the liquidator is in charge of executing the company's assets in order to cancel its liabilities, due to the fact the administrative extinction process will only be possible if the company has no liabilities.

-It is important to note a company is obliged to enter into a liquidation process if it incurs in losses that exceed twothirds of its paid-in capital.
+It is important to note a company is obliged to enter a liquidation process if it incurs in losses that exceed two-thirds of its paid-in capital.
 In case the company continues to operate, it will be deemed as an "irregular" company, directors and managers assume personal and unlimited responsibility for all obligations incurred.

 Bankruptcy System Law is also applicable, provided the creditors or the debtor request the beginning of a bankruptcy process at the Antitrust and Intellectual Property Institute (INDECOPI).

+Foreign investment considerations

+Corporate considerations

+Labor legislation

+Foreign trade

+Tax svstem Mining chapter

+ESG (Environmental, Social and Governance) PwC's global Network and services

 Forms of business enterprise

-Corporation